grafana/mimir/docs/sources/operators-guide/tools/mimir-continuous-test.md

 # Grafana mimir-continuous-test

-Mimir-continuous-test is a standalone tool that you can use to continuously run smoke tests on live Grafana Mimir clusters.
+As a developer, you can use the standalone mimir-continuous-test tool to continuously run smoke tests on live Grafana Mimir clusters.
-This tool targets Mimir developers.
 This tool aims to help identifying a class of bugs that could be difficult to spot during development with unit and integration tests.

 ## Download mimir-continuous-test